Nuitka/Nuitka-website/posts/nuitka-release-0615.rst

 -  UI: Project options didn't properly handle quoting of arguments, these are normally removed by the shell.

+-  Linux: The default icon for Python in the system is now found with more version specific names and should work on more systems.

+-  Standalone: Do not include ``libstdc++`` as it should come from the system rather.

 **************
  New Features